 Environmental protection order: Updates on Imperial’s actions

-Imperial today provided an update on work underway at its Kearl oil sands facility to address four areas of shallow seepage of industrial wastewater from its operating lease area.
+Imperial continues to provide regular updates on work underway at its Kearl oil sands facility to address four areas of shallow seepage of industrial wastewater from its operating lease area.

-- No indication of adverse impacts to local wildlife or fish populations, expanded monitoring continues
+- No indication of adverse impacts to local wildlife or fish populations

-Enhanced water and wildlife monitoring continues in the area and fencing around infrastructure has been installed to prevent access.
+Enhanced water and wildlife monitoring continues in the area and fencing around infrastructure remains in place to prevent access.
 To date, there is no indication of adverse impacts to wildlife or fish populations in nearby river systems, or risks to drinking water for local communities.

-Imperial is also supporting independent testing and site tours for local Indigenous communities and working to provide opportunities for participation in environmental monitoring activities that take place over the summer.
+Imperial is also supporting independent testing and site tours for local Indigenous communities and is providing opportunities for input into our approach to environmental monitoring activities.
 Indigenous communities are also conducting independent technical reviews of the company’s mitigation and monitoring plans.
 Community notification protocols have also been updated to ensure communities are informed early and through multiple channels.

 The company also continues to provide information to regulatory officials from the Alberta Energy Regulator and government departments and has been hosting regular site tours by officials.
-Imperial provides monitoring data/reports to the Alberta Energy Regulator every two weeks.
-Community updates are provided weekly.
+Imperial provides monitoring data/reports to the Alberta Energy Regulator every two weeks, which are also shared with communities.

 Kearl water results video